Aduthathu Albert

 Aduthathu Albert is a 1985 Indian Tamil-language film produced and directed by G. N. Rangarajan.
 The film stars Prabhu and Urvashi.
 It was released on 12 July 1985, and failed at the box office.

 Plot

 Albert, a Christian boy, hates Radha, a Brahmin girl.
 Mary, Albert's sister, and Raja, Radha's brother are in love.
-Albert then decides to help the lovers but the lovers later commit suicide.
+Albert then decides to help the lovers, but the lovers later commit suicide.
 Albert and Radha begin to scare their family to teach them a lesson, but they eventually fall in love.

 Production

 A karate fight scene featuring Prabhu and other karate students were shot at Ooty.

 Soundtrack

 The soundtrack was composed by Ilaiyaraaja.
-The song "Va Va Mysooru" was adapted from the Kannada song "Aaha Mysore Mallige", composed by Ilaiyaraaja's mentor G. K. Venkatesh.
+The song "Va Va Mysooru" attained popularity.